genometechlab/tRNA_zap/README.md

 - #### read_result.variable_region_range -> Tuple[int, int]

-    Start and end indices (inclusive) of the predicted variable region in the chunked signal.
+    Start and end indices (inclusive) of the predicted variable region in the signal.
 Returns (-1, -1) if no region is found.

     ```python
         start, end = read_result.variable_region_range